willjp/multivolumecopy/README.rst

     multivolumecopy /mnt/src/{books,ambient,radio} -o /mnt/usb  # copy from multiple sources

     # when /mnt/usb is full, you'll be prompted to replace it
-    # with another disk

-You can also verify that a volume of backup is sane, provided that you know the first/last index from `.mvcopy-jobdata.json` that is expected in your output directory.
+Verify backup volume using the generated `.mvcopy-jobdata.json` .

 .. code-block:: bash